erikedin/Nona.jl/ISSUES.md

 - ÅÄÖ does not work with the command parser
 - Creating a new Hamming game leads to `implement gameaction!`
 - Usage documentation
+- Replace `isindictionary` with just `in`
+- Replace one NiancatGame constructor with a call to the other